 As I discover which Townleys bought and sold land in Elizabethtown, I can continue researching these potential relatives of John in other records, like probate or newspapers.
 Rarely is the quest to break a brick wall straightforward.

-While you gather clues, make a habit of updating your genealogy research plan.
+While you gather clues, habitually update your genealogy research plan.
 I have included these land record clues and others in my research plan.
 To view what my research plan looks like now, click the link below.

 You should be able to view the research plan without requesting access to the file.
 You can save the PDF to your computer or Google Drive.
 If you have feedback about the research (both positive and negative), let me know in the comments below or send me an email.